-- 5. Remove the wheel nuts and pull the wheel off.
-Install the spare wheel and wheel nuts with the cone shaped end of the wheel nuts toward the wheel.
+5. Remove the wheel nuts and pull the wheel off.
+Install the spare wheel and wheel nuts with the cone shaped

+- end of the wheel nuts toward the wheel.
 To avoid the risk of forcing the vehicle off the jack, do not fully tighten the wheel nuts until the vehicle has been lowered. - 6.
-Using the lug wrench, finish tightening the wheel nuts using a crisscross pattern.
-The correct wheel nut tightness for a cone type wheel nut is 120-140 ft lbs (160-190 N·m) torque, for a flanged type wheel nut is 130-160 ft lbs (175-215 N·m) torque.
-If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or at a service station.
+Finish tightening the lug nuts.
+Push down on the wrench while at the end of the handle for increased leverage.
+Tighten the lug nuts in a star pattern until each nut has been tightened twice.
+For the correct lug nut torque refer to "Torque Specifications" in this section.
+If in doubt about the correct tightness, have them checked with a torque wrench by you authorized dealer or service station.